our mission: To advance Bible education for students in Hamilton County public schools

-no tax dollars are used to fund bible history elective courses
+no tax dollars are used to fund HAMILTON cOUNTY PUBLIC SCHOOLS' bible elective courses

-Bible History elective courses are funded entirely by the generosity of thousands of donors across the country.
+Bible elective courses are funded entirely by the generosity of thousands of donors across the country.
 No tax dollars are used.
-Charitable donations through Bible in the Schools, a 501(c)(3), cover the complete cost of the program.
-This includes Bible History teacher salaries and benefits for 27 teachers, taxes, classroom supplies, textbooks for over 4,600 students, year-round teacher professional development and training in legal guidelines, and other resources.
+Charitable donations through Bible in the Schools, a 501(c)(3), cover the complete cost of the Hamilton County Schools' program.
+This includes Bible teacher salaries and benefits for all teachers, taxes, classroom supplies, Bible textbooks for over 5,700 students, year-round teacher professional development, compliance training, and other resources.
+Bible courses are a free gift from the community to participating public schools in Hamilton County.
+Bible courses serve students in grades 6-12.
+For the 2022-2023 academic year, Bible in the Schools will fund 32 teachers in 32 Hamilton County public schools, to a projected amount of $2.4 MM.
+The Hamilton County Schools' Bible program seeks equal access for all students.

 Bible in the Schools pledges to steward all donor funds with the highest level of integrity, accountability, and wise stewardship.
 Bible in the Schools will never sell or rent your information to other organizations or entities.
 Thank you for your generosity, partnership, and trust.